 - 75% of people are likely to share a good experience on their own profile

 - Creating Only One Type of Post - It’s tempting to post only links to your website.
-It’s your practice’s social media, after all, so why not use it to drive as much website traffic as possible?
-Then more people will know all about your services, and hopefully book appointments!
+After all, it’s your practice’s social media, so why not use it to drive as much web traffic as possible?
+Then more people will know all about your services and hopefully book appointments!

 It’s easy to tune out a message on social media if that message looks the same day after day.
 So look beyond links and walls of texts.
 Your clients would love to see snapshots of their beloved pets in your office or behind-the-scenes video of pet care tips from your staff.
 In fact, through analysis of more than 6 million Facebook posts, Buffer “found that videos uploaded onto Facebook receive more engagement and shares than [links to] YouTube videos on Facebook.”

 Your clients are as diverse as the array of their pets -- your patients -- and you should post with that in mind.

 - Skipping the Proofreading Steps - Maintain the professionalism of a veterinary practice, even on platforms like Twitter and Facebook.
 Produce error-free posts to protect your credibility and put your best social face forward.
 Plainly put, “Grammatical errors just are not a good look.”
 Entrepeneur.com notes that these mistakes are “a much larger problem than most people probably think.”
 Thankfully, “The solution is straightforward -- use spell check, and make sure you don’t make these common grammatical errors.”